There is a bill in conference committee that would prevent any multifamily being sold for six months to a year:

 We filed simple legislation (H.1256) that would require owners to notify renters that the building was up for sale.
 That’s all that is needed to eliminate any possible unfairness.
 With H.1256, if a renter wants to buy their building, they’ll know alongside the rest of the MLS.
 Then they can make a competing offer under market conditions same as anyone else.

-“Please oppose/reconsider the Tenant Opportunity to Purchase Amendment to H.4879 H.4887.
+“Please reconsider/write to the conference committee to oppose the Tenant Opportunity to Purchase Amendment to H.4879 H.4887.
 Thank you.”

 7. Fill out our Response Form:

 8. Forward these talking points